arnold-c/reproducible-research/guideline.md

 Typing in `git config --global --list` is a way to check that your details have been saved correctly.

-**Note:** it is essential that you enter the same **email** as your Github/Bitbucket account information.
+**Note:** it is essential that you enter the same **email** as your Github account information.
 This way you can connect the two.
-If you would prefer to use a different user name than your Github/Bitbucket user name you can.
+If you would prefer to use a different user name than your Github user name you can.
 This would help show you which computer you completed the work on, but it is not important to most people.

 ### Installation problems